wakamex/Quick-Python-Print/README.md

-# Quick Python Print
+# Quick Python Printf

-## Intro
+This extension is inspired by "[Quick Python Print](https://github.com/wwdok/Quick-Python-Print)".

+The only differnece is this extension uses `print(f"{variable=}")` instead of `print("variable",variable)`.

-This extension is inspired by "[Python Quick Print](https://github.com/AhadCove/Python-Quick-Print)".
-"Python Quick Print" can quickly print out variables on the console by using shortcut `Ctrl+Shift+L`, while "Quick Python Print" enhances some features:
+"Quick Quick Print" can quickly print out variables on the console by using shortcut `Ctrl+Shift+L`, while "Quick Python Print" enhances some features:
 * You can put the cursor at target line, the extension will automatically recognize the variable in the line.
 * If did not recognize any variable in current line, it will just insert simply `print()` and move the cursor inside the bracket.
 * Press `Ctrl+Shift+O` to print out tensor shape by default, e.g. `print("==>> a.shape: ", a.shape)`.